When you're ready to check that moose hunting trip off of your bucket list, here's where you should start.

 As you will quickly see, all of these states have boundary lines touching the Canadian border.
 While Canadian moose hunting is some of the best in the world, it's still Canada.
 We have our own moose here in America, thank you.

 The northeast part of the Evergreen State has the highest density of moose, also of the Shiras variety.
-Since Washington State borders Idaho, a hunter will need to be aware of exactly where he is and whether he is on public or private lands.
+Since Washington State borders Idaho, a hunter will need to be aware of exactly where he or she is and whether they are on public or private lands.

 The U.S. Forest Service controls some areas along with timber companies and private land owners.
 After a cold day's hunt here, you may need some time by the wood stove.

 The subspecies of moose that is the largest of all is the Alaska-Yukon variety, and the Last Frontier State has plenty of them.
-Bulls in the 1,500-1,800-pound range with an antler spread of 65 inches are not unheard of.
+Mature bulls in the 1,500-1,800-pound range with an antler spread of 65 inches are not unheard of.

 Finding them in heavily forested areas with thick brush is tough, but worth it.
 Be ready to climb hills or trudge through the mud that surrounds streams and lakes, because that's how you put yourself into areas that are most attractive to moose.